 Coexistence with Nature and Protection of Biodiversity

-In addition, with the cooperation of a local NPO, in 2020 we continued to engage in maintaining the forests of Kawane Honcho (Shizuoka Prefecture), the watershed for the Fujieda Plant, as part of activities to preserve production site water sources begun in 2019.
-We not only hope to minimize the impact our production activities have on the global environment, but contribute to preserving the abundant water resources that we share with residents living near these watersheds.
+In addition, with the cooperation of a local NPO, in 2022, employees and their families carried out vegetation thinning work*4 in Kawane Honcho (Shizuoka Prefecture), the watershed for the Fujieda Plant, as part of activities to preserve production site water sources begun in 2019.
+Additionally, since 2022, we have expanded our activities to Chichibu-gun, Saitama Prefecture, the watershed for the Ukima Plant, where employees and their families carried out vegetation thinning work under the guidance of a local agriculture and forestry corporation.
+We not only hope to minimize the impact our production activities have on the global environment but contribute to preserving the abundant water resources that we share with residents living near these watersheds.
 As part of its business practices, Chugai will continue to use water carefully, returning it to nature in pristine condition and engaging in activities to maintain the forests that nurture more water.

 - *3 Whole effluent toxicity test: A method for comprehensive evaluation of the safety of wastewater and the aquatic environment by determining the impact on crustaceans (Daphnia), algae and fish (Oryzias latipes and others) immersed in diluted wastewater